srkn0/bootstrap-workstation/README.md

 My Ansible role for installing "Oh My Zsh", some of its plug-ins, and other command line tools.
 It can also install and configure the "starship" prompt or the "p10k" theme.

-DISCLAIMER: this role is built to fit my needs and configurations, and it is not meant to be reusable.

-This role is described in this blog post: https://www.lorenzobettini.it/2023/07/my-ansible-role-for-oh-my-zsh-and-other-cli-programs/

 Role Variables
 --------------